1836 United States presidential election: Whig Party nomination

 The Whig Party emerged during the 1834 mid-term elections as the chief opposition to the Democratic Party.
 The party was formed from members of the National Republican Party, the Anti-Masonic Party, disaffected Jacksonians, and small remnants of the Federalist Party (people whose last political activity was with them a decade before).
 Some Southerners who were angered by Jackson's opposition to states' rights, including Sen. John C. Calhoun and the Nullifiers, also temporarily joined the Whig coalition.

 Unlike the Democrats, the Whigs did not hold a national convention.
 Instead, state legislatures and state conventions nominated candidates, being the reason why so many candidates from the Whig party ran in the general election.
 Southern Nullifiers placed Tennessee Senator Hugh Lawson White into contention for the presidency in 1834 soon after his break with Jackson.
 White was a moderate on the states' rights issue, which made him acceptable in the South, but not in the North.
 The state legislatures of Alabama and Tennessee officially nominated White.
 The South Carolina state legislature nominated Senator Willie Person Mangum of North Carolina.
 By early 1835, Massachusetts Senator Daniel Webster was building support among Northern Whigs.
 Both Webster and White used Senate debates to establish their positions on the issues of the day, as newspapers carried the text of their speeches nationwide.
 The Pennsylvania legislature nominated popular former general William Henry Harrison, who had led American forces at the Battle of Tippecanoe.
 The Whigs hoped that Harrison's reputation as a military hero could win voter support.
 Harrison soon displaced Webster as the preferred candidate of Northern Whigs.
 State legislatures, particularly in larger states, also nominated various vice presidential candidates.

 Despite multiple candidates, there was only one Whig ticket in each state.
-The Whigs ended up with two main tickets: William Henry Harrison for president and Francis Granger for vice president in the North and the border states, and Hugh Lawson White for president and John Tyler for vice president in the middle and lower South.
+The Whigs ended up with two main tickets: William Henry Harrison for president and Francis Granger for vice president in the North and Kentucky, and Hugh Lawson White for president and John Tyler for vice president in the middle and lower South.
 In Massachusetts, the ticket was Daniel Webster for president and Granger for vice president.
 In South Carolina, the ticket was Mangum for president and Tyler for vice president.
+In Maryland, it was Harrison and Tyler.
 Of the four Whig presidential candidates, only Harrison was on the ballot in enough states for it to be mathematically possible for him to win a majority in the Electoral College, and even then, it would have required him to win Van Buren's home state of New York.